Materials-Consortia/OPTIMADE/optimade.rst

 The field :field:`array_axes` is defined as follows:

 - :field:`array_axes`: List of Dictionary.
-  A list of dictionaries which provide information related to the axes of an array property, including sliceable axes.
+  A list of dictionaries which provide descriptive information related to the axes of an array property, including sliceable axes.
   Each item, in order, represents the array axis as declared in the corresponding property definition.

   Each item MUST be a dictionary with the following REQUIRED field: